jterrier84/Cardano-node-docker/README.md

 In this project you will find the files to build a docker image on Linux containing all the needed files to run a Cardano full node.
 The docker image can run on any arm64 device (such as a RaspberryPi, Mac Mini M1, etc.).
 It can be configured as a relay or block production node.

-If you are enjoying the content of this project, please consider supporting me by delegating to my stake pool, ticker [MINI1](https://www.adaministake.com) or donating ₳D₳ to: addr1qygv5fqsfjhfgkx7fhkkegxksx56dsu262vhaxr4mvuukt8uqh7nhjs3pcl98xr2zhmtqk6qkmr4gszxjrs3lnpedqdqyr3jzc
+If you are enjoying the content of this project, please consider supporting me by donating ₳D₳ to: addr1qygv5fqsfjhfgkx7fhkkegxksx56dsu262vhaxr4mvuukt8uqh7nhjs3pcl98xr2zhmtqk6qkmr4gszxjrs3lnpedqdqyr3jzc

 ## Why using docker image to run a Cardano node?